 Students desiring to withdraw from the University must complete the formal exit interview and withdrawal process.
-The exit interview is scheduled by contacting Academic Support, 260-982-5499.
-As a part of the exit interview, students are given the withdrawal form which must be completed with signatures from Student Financial Services, Residential Life and the Office of the Registrar.
+The exit interview can be scheduled by contacting the Director or Assistant Director of Success Advising.
+These interviews are meant to gather information about students' experience while attending Manchester University, what they benefited from, what was missing, and what could be improved to enhance the student experience.
+As a part of the exit interview, students complete the withdrawal form which must be completed with signatures.
 The withdrawal is not final until the form is submitted to the Office of the Registrar.
 See the Manchester University Catalog for information about refunds and withdrawals.